-In Special Education, early identification is key to unlocking necessary resources and supports to help minimize gaps in development and learning.
+In Special Education, early identification is key to unlocking the necessary resources and supports to help minimize gaps in development and learning.
 Participants review the characteristics, specific problem areas, and provide basic intervention strategies for very young children with Autism Spectrum Disorders.
-Successful application of evidence based practices can improve functionality and development of social/communication skills.
+Successful application of evidence-based practices can improve the functionality and development of social/communication skills.

 AUTISM AND AGGRESSION: LEARNING TO C.O.P.E.

 Students identified as having Autism Spectrum Disorders may have behaviors that appear defiant or disobedient.
 This may be due to executive functioning problems caused by a need to be taught differently.
-Educators who have been trained to C.O.P.E. can help all children learn.
-The C.O.P.E. strategies will help teachers help students.
+Educators who have been trained to use C.O.P.E. strategies can help all children learn.

 STUDENTS TEACHERS Controlling Communication Others with Organization Positive Positive Behavior Supports Expectations.
 Emotional Regulation